stroggprog/mpd_snap_alarm/README.md

 define("_ALARM_CLOCK_", "AlarmClock" );
 ```

-`alarm.php` is called from cron like this (assuming you want to wake up at 6am every day):
+`alarm.sh` is called from cron like this (assuming you want to wake up at 6am every day):
 ```
-0 6 * * * /path/to/alarm.php hostname
+0 6 * * * /path/to/alarm.sh hostname
 ```
 ...where `hostname` is the name of the machine running MPD.

+In a Windows environment, edit `alarm.cmd` and change the paths to mpc to be more appropriate.

 In `alarm_reset.php`, change these variables as required:
 ```